mdapena/pyventus/docs/tutorials/event.md

 ## What are Events?

 <p style='text-align: justify;' markdown>
-    &emsp;&emsp;Events play an important role in Pyventus by allowing different parts of a program to communicate and react to changes.
-The package provides a powerful event system that supports various event types, enabling developers to define and handle events effectively.
+    &emsp;&emsp;In event-driven programming, events refer to specific occurrences or incidents that happen within the program or system.
+These events play an important role in Pyventus by enabling different parts of a program to communicate and react to changes.
+Pyventus provides a powerful event system that supports various event types, allowing developers to effectively define and handle events.
 </p>

 ## String Events